tycobbb/Navigator/README.md

 ```

 ##### Routes
-The router also needs some routes, and you can define its initial routes internally using `-routes:`.
+The router also needs some routes, and you can define its initial routes internally using `-routes:`:
 ```Objective-C
 - (void)routes:(NAVRouteBuilder *)route
 {